qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-1.rst

     create-application.py -n twitter

 After that, we should check if everything works as expected.
-Change the directory to twitter and run ``./generate.py source``.
+Change the directory to twitter and run ``./generate.py``.
 Now the skeleton application is ready to run and you can open the index file located in the ``source`` directory.
 After that, open the ``Application.js`` file located in ``source/class/twitter/Application.js`` with your favorite editor and we are set up for development!

 You should see the unchanged skeleton code of the application containing the creation of a button.
 We don't need that anymore so you can delete it including all the listener stuff.